photoprism/photoprism-docs/docs/user-guide/advanced/paths.md

 #### JSON
 PhotoPrism creates json files containing a file's exifdata in this directory.
 You can prevent PhotoPrism from creating those json files by disabling exiftool in [Settings](../settings/advanced.md).

-//Is this json updated when I update the exif data of my file in originals?
-// Do we create those for all file types?

 #### Thumbnails
 PhotoPrism creates thumbnails in different sizes for each photo.
 Those are stored in the `thumbnails` directory.